-Pipeline Company shall post prices on EnronOnline for Transactions in the Products in such form and manner as may be specified in the Terms and any prices that do not comply with the terms will not be so posted.
-[MORE DETAIL RE POSTING PROCEDURES?]
-Each Transaction executed through EnronOnline against price for Products posted by Pipeline Company will be binding on Pipeline Company at the time that a Counterparty’s acceptance of Pipeline Company’s offer for such Product is received by EnronOnline (unless another time is specified in the Terms).
+a) Pipeline Company shall post prices on EnronOnline for Transactions in the Products in such form and manner as may be specified in the Terms and any prices that do not comply with the terms will not be so posted.
+Each Transaction executed through EnronOnline against price for Products posted by Pipeline Company will be binding on Pipeline Company at the time that a Counterparty’s acceptance of Pipeline Company’s offer for such Product is received by EnronOnline (unless another time is specified in the Terms), and shall be subject to the online Tariff as supplied by Pipeline Company and agreed between Pipeline and Enron.
 Upon the execution of a binding Transaction in accordance with this Agreement and the Terms, Pipeline Company agrees that: (i) it will be obligated to pay to Enron the fees due in connection with such Transaction, in accordance with Schedule A regardless of whether the Transaction is performed, settled or otherwise completed by Pipeline Company and its Counterparty; and (ii) the resulting Transaction will constitute a legally binding obligation of Pipeline Company, with respect to its Counterparty, to complete the Transaction in accordance with its terms and subject to the terms of any master or other applicable agreements between Pipeline Company and its Counterparty, provided that PIPELINE COMPANY ACKNOWLEDGES, UNDERSTANDS AND ACCEPTS THAT ENRON SHALL HAVE NO INVOLVEMENT IN AND NO RESPONSIBILITY OR LIABILITY FOR ANY MATTERS RELATED TO THE TRANSACTION OR THE COMPLETION OR DOCUMENTATION OF THE TRANSACTION SUBSEQUENT TO ITS EXECUTION THROUGH ENRONONLINE, INCLUDING BUT NOT LIMITED TO THE CREDITWORTHINESS OF ANY COUNTERPARTY OR THE ENFORCEABILITY OF ITS OBLIGATIONS, ALL OF WHICH SHALL BE THE SOLE RESPONSIBILITY OF PIPELINE COMPANY AND/OR ITS COUNTERPARTY, AS APPLICABLE.
-PIPELINE COMPANY ACKNOWLEDGES AND AGREES THAT ENRON WILL NOT BE A PARTY TO ANY TRANSACTION EXECUTED THROUGH ENRONONLINE.
+PIPELINE COMPANY ACKNOWLEDGES AND AGREES THAT ENRON WILL NOT BE A PARTY TO ANY TRANSACTION ENTERED INTO BY PIPELINE COMPANY THROUGH ENRONONLINE.
 THE COUNTERPARTY TO ANY TRANSACTION MAY RELY ON PIPELINE COMPANY'S AGREEMENTS HEREUNDER AS TO THE BINDING NATURE OF SUCH TRANSACTION AND AGREES THAT THE COUNTERPARTY MAY DIRECTLY ENFORCE PIPELINE COMPANY’S OBLIGATIONS UNDER SUCH TRANSACTION AGAINST PIPELINE COMPANY.

 Pipeline Company agrees that Transactions executed through EnronOnline shall be deemed to be "in writing" and to have been "signed" for all purposes and that any record of any such Transaction will be deemed to be in "writing".
 Pipeline Company will not contest the legally binding nature, validity or enforceability of any Transaction executed through EnronOnline based on the fact that it was entered and executed electronically and expressly waives any and all rights it may have to assert any such claim.